aurany/dbt-ibmdb2/README.md

 | password        | The password to use for authenticating to the server                                | Required                                                           | `my-password`                                  |
 | extra_connect_opts        | Extra connection options                                | Optional                                                           | `Security=SSL;SSLClientKeyStoreDB=<path-to-client-keystore>;SSLClientKeyStash=<path-to-client-keystash>`                                  |

-### Setup dev-environment and run tests
+### Setup dev environment and run tests

-Make sure you have docker and poetry installed.
+Make sure you have docker and poetry installed globally.

 ```
 make install